 - A cold watermelon does work better than one that's been sitting at room temperature.

-- A fresh watermelon works better because older watermelon flesh tends to fall apart in a crumbly way no matter how you cut them.
+- A fresh watermelon works better because older watermelon flesh tends to fall apart in a crumbly way no matter how you cut it.

 - You can use this method to cut mini watermelons just as well as large watermelons.